olgaliak/active-learning-detect/audio/audiodetection.md

 ### Evalute

-We will now use the binaries for evaluating Tensorflow models on the YouTube-8M dataset with audioset embeddings.
-Run this command once or for an arbitrary time where:
+You can now use the binaries for evaluating Tensorflow models on the YouTube-8M dataset with audioset embeddings.
+Run this command once or for an arbitrary time:

 * `--train_data_pattern` is the path to the eval_train tensorflor wecords for the audtioset embeddings
 * `--train_dir` is the path to the previousl created directory for your model